Leonid Slutsky 2024 presidential campaign: Background

 From the moment of the party's creation in 1989 to 2022, its permanent leader was Vladimir Zhirinovsky.
 Zhirinovsky was the party's presidential candidate in almost all elections except 2004.
-Zhirinovsky has stated that he intends to participate in all presidential elections until he turns 90 (at least until 2036), and has also repeatedly expressed his intention to run for president in 2024.
+Zhirinovsky had stated that he intended to participate in all presidential elections until he turned 90 (at least until 2036), and had also repeatedly expressed his intention to run for president in 2024.

 In February 2022, Zhirinovsky was hospitalized in critical condition in Moscow with COVID-19.
 In March, he was reportedly placed in a medically induced coma, and underwent treatment for COVID-19 complications such as sepsis and respiratory failure.
 Zhirinovsky claimed to have been vaccinated against COVID-19 eight times.

 On 6 April 2022, Vyacheslav Volodin, the Speaker of the Duma, announced that Zhirinovsky had died following a long illness.
 He was 75.

 Vladimir Zhirinovsky named among his potential successors Mikhail Degtyarev, Alexei Didenko, Yaroslav Nilov, as well as his son Igor Lebedev.

 In May 2022, an extraordinary congress of the party was held, at which its new leader was elected.
 Initially, Leonid Slutsky and Khabarovsk Governor Mikhail Degtyarev were considered the main candidates.
 However, shortly before the congress, Degtyarev declined to run for party leader and publicly endorsed Slutsky.
 Other persons who declared their intention to run for the leadership of the party were not allowed to vote.
 In this connection, Slutsky was elected the new leader of the party on an uncontested basis.

 Slutsky has been a deputy of the State Duma since 1999.
 In 2016, he became chairman of the State Duma Committee on International Affairs and retained this position after the 2021 legislative election.
 Zhirinovsky repeatedly called Slutsky a candidate for the post of Minister of Foreign Affairs, if he is elected president of Russia.